 28.3 If it considers it appropriate, the Arbitral Tribunal may make partial or interim awards.

-28.4 The award is drawn up in as many originals as there are parties and arbitrators, plus one original for the Court.
-The originals of the award are signed by all the arbitrators, unless an arbitrator refuses to sign, in which case they are mentioned and endorsed by the secretary designated by the President of the Court.
+28.4 The award is drawn up in as many originals as there are parties and arbitrators, plus one original for the Chamber.
+The originals of the award are signed by all the arbitrators, unless an arbitrator refuses to sign, in which case they are mentioned and endorsed by the secretary designated by the President of the Chamber.

-28.5 After full payment of the final costs and fees of the arbitration, the Court shall communicate an original of the award to each party and/or its counsel, as well as to each arbitrator.
-A certified copy of the original award held by the Court may be drawn up by the secretariat at the request of a party, provided that all other parties are informed.
+28.5 After full payment of the final costs and fees of the arbitration, the Chamber shall communicate an original of the award to each party and/or its counsel, as well as to each arbitrator.
+A certified copy of the original award held by the Chamber may be drawn up by the Secretariat at the request of a party, provided that all other parties are informed.

 28.6 The award is confidential.
 However, it may be published with the written agreement and in the manner determined by the parties.